dubeysitaram/LMS-Platform/README.md

 ## Live Demo

-A working version of this app is available at [https://lms.kendevco.co](will upload soon).
+A working version of this app is available at (will upload soon).

 ## Key Dependencies Versions